 As reported by Dirk Meissner of the Canadian Press, the Government of British Columbia has introduced pollution prevention regulations to hold transport companies moving petroleum products across the province responsible for the costs of responding to and cleaning up spills.
+The price of these spills hasn’t been disclosed, but it’s probably money that your company won’t want to part with.
+To ensure that you don’t get wrongfully charged for spilling anything, you could consider incorporating Titan Winds trucking software into your company.
+The asset tracking feature of the software helps to manage your employees in their trucks, therefore you could see if they were responsible for the spill or not by tracking the direction they’re traveling in.

 Environment Minister George Heyman said recently that the new regulations will take affect at the end of October and apply to pipeline, railway and truck company owners and transporters moving more than 10,000 litres of liquid petroleum products.